adekolaolat/adekolaolat.github.io/README.md

 - Clone repo

-- Navigate to `adekolaolat.github.io`

-- `cd adekolaolat.github.io`

-- Then run `npm install` to install dependencies
+- Run `npm install` in the directory to install dependencies

-Run `npm run dev` to go to `http://localhost:4321/` on browser
+- Run `npm run dev`  and then go to `http://localhost:4321/` on browser

 Follow this [docs](https://docs.astro.build/en/guides/deploy/github/) to deploy to Github Pages

-Modified a template from [RyanFitzgerald](https://github.com/RyanFitzgerald/devportfolio)
+Modified a minimalist template from [Ryan Fitzgerald](https://github.com/RyanFitzgerald/devportfolio)